okeiiro/Network-automation/README.md

 ## vpn_key.py
 Python script to automatically update vpn keys accross different routers with authentification handling.<br>
-You can add the new vpn key in the vpn_config.json file inside vpn folder
+You can add the new vpn key in the vpn_config.json file inside vpn folder:

 ```bash
     "keys": [